-Internationally acclaimed Japanese soprano Mihoko Kinoshita brings life and emotional depth to iconic characters, ranging from Mimi in La Bohème and Liu in Turandot to her signature role of Cio-Cio-san (Butterfly) of Madama Butterfly.
-Critics praise her “luxurious and elegant, entrancing and exhilarating” voice (Houston Grand Opera) and acting skills that convey a “deep grasp of (the tragic) character’s emotions and nuances.”
-(Ventura County Star).
+Internationally acclaimed Japanese soprano Mihoko Kinoshita brings her life and emotional depth to iconic characters.
+Among many of her major roles, Kinoshita won acclaim for Mimi in La Bohème, Liu in Turandot, and her signature role of Cio-Cio-san in Madame Butterfly.
+Critics praise her “luxurious and elegant, entrancing and exhilarating” voice (Houston Grand Opera), and acting skills that convey a “deep grasp of (the tragic) character’s emotions and nuances” (Ventura County Star).

 The recent years show Kinoshita’s escalated popularity more than ever.
 Her biggest achievement of 2018 is the role debut as Elsa in Lohengrin with Tokyo Nikikai.
 Today, she appeared as a title role of Tosca with Tokyo Nikikai in cooperation with Teatro dell’ Opera di Roma (2017) and New National Theatre Tokyo (2018), Butterfly with Vancouver Opera, and Aida with Tokyo Philharmonic Orchestra, conducted by Andrea Battistoni, with whom she worked two years in a row.
 She also had the honor of performing Yani Rose at the world premiere of New Arrivals, and Hana in The Memory Stone with Houston Grand Opera.
 Her other latest concerts took place with Vancouver Metropolitan Orchestra, Osaka Philharmonic Orchestra, and Tokyo Philharmonic Orchestra.
 Her first solo aria CD “Il Cuore” with the record label Exton was released in 2015.